K-homological finiteness and hyperbolic groups: Introduction

-with a suitable class $\Delta \in \K^1\big((\hi)\otimes (\hi)\big)$.
+The K-theory of the boundary crossed-product \(\hi\) has been investigated in \cite{Emerson:Euler}.
+The main result of this reference is a Gysin sequence for boundary actions which computes the map on K-theory induced by the inclusion \(i\colon C^*_r \G \to \hi\).
+Its K-homology version is described in this article, and it plays an important role in our results.
+Another K-theoretic feature of \(\hi\) is that it exhibits Poincar\'e self-duality: the K-theory and the K-homology of \(\hi\) are isomorphic with a parity shift \cite{Emerson}.
+The isomorphism is implemented by a cup-cap product map $\Delta \cap \colon \K_*(\hi) \to \K^{*+1}(\hi)$ with a suitable class $\Delta \in \K^1((\hi)\otimes (\hi))$.
 For the purposes of this paper, the important feature of Poincar\'e self-duality is the surjectivity of $\Delta \cap$, which leads to an explicit description of the K-homology of $\hi$ as a function of its K-theory.
 The proof of Poincar\'e duality given in \cite{Emerson} requires $\G$ to be torsion-free, and its boundary $\bd\G$ to admit a continuous self-map without any fixed points.
 This technical condition on the boundary is the \emph{regularity} assumption in Theorem A. We do not know of any hyperbolic group which fails to be regular.

+Our rank-$1$ results in Theorem B are in stark contrast to the higher rank situation.
+As shown by Puschnigg \cite{Pusch}, no non-trivial K-homology class for the reduced C*-algebra of a higher rank lattice can be represented by a Fredholm module which is finitely summable over the group algebra.
+This very opposite behaviour with respect to K-homological finiteness is reminiscent of the following sharp distinction between rank-$1$ lattices and higher rank lattices, also involving a notion of finite summability.
+Every hyperbolic group admits a proper isometric action on an $L^p$-space for large enough $p>1$ \cite{Yu}, \cite{Nica}, but every isometric action of a higher rank lattice on an $L^p$-space, $p>1$, fixes a point \cite{BFGM}.

+It should be noted that, despite our strong finiteness results at the level of Fredholm modules (i.e., \emph{bounded} K-cycles), neither the boundary crossed-product $\hi$ nor the reduced C*-algebra $C^*_r\G$ support any finitely summable spectral triples (i.e., \emph{unbounded} K-cycles).
+For $\hi$ this is due to the lack of a trace \cite[Thm.8]{Con89}, whereas for $C^*_r\G$ the reason is the non-amenability of $\G$ \cite[Thm.19]{Con89}, \cite[Thm.1 in IV.9.$\alpha$]{Connes}.